javeriamalik06/portfolio/README.md

 * Technology: **Python** (pandas, matplotlib, seaborn, talib, prophet, backtesting, psx, numpy)

 #### Stock Recommendation
 BPL stock is currently not a viable investment due to its poor performance and declining trends, with forecasts predicting a gradual drop in stock prices and consistently negative cash flows.
 Technical indicators reveal weak performance, while high VaR and cVaR values indicate significant risk for investors.
-Additionally, low Pitroski’s F-score and Graham value suggest an overvalued stock and a weak financial position.
+Low Pitroski’s F-score and Graham value suggest an overvalued stock and a weak financial position.

 ---

 ## [Portfolio Risk Analysis and Optimization for PKGS, PPP, BPL](https://github.com/javeriamalik06/Stock-and-Portfolio-Analysis-and-Prediction/tree/main/Project%202) <a name="portfolio-risk-analysis-and-optimization-for-pkgs-ppp-bpl"></a>

+#### Business Problem
+This report assesses the historical performance and risk of a stock portfolio that includes Pakistan Paper Products Limited (PPP), Packages Limited (PKGS), and Burshane Private Limited (BPL).
+By utilizing various Value at Risk (VaR) methods, we seek to optimize stock allocation to enhance returns while minimizing risks, facilitating informed investment decisions.

+#### Technical Details
 * Important concepts used: Historical VaR, Model-Building VaR, Monte-Carlo VaR, Copulas
   1. Historical VaR is used for calculating Value at Risk using historical stock price data
   2. Model-Building VaR is used for calculating Value at Risk using the parametric approach and variance-covariance matrix